-So if you are considering the option to become a personal grocery shopper, there is no better time to start than now.
+So, if you are considering the option to become a personal grocery shopper, there is no better time to start.

 Each day, several new businesses are popping up that will hire you to shop for groceries and deliver them to customers.

 Luckily, over some time, the grocery delivery business has evolved.
 As a personal grocery shopper, you no longer need to go to a full-time 9-to-5 job delivery job for a specific company.

 You can take delivery assignments whenever you wish, as per your schedule.
 You can do it in your free time or only on weekends.

 There is no commitment to work for a single company, but you can serve several at one time.
 You can even set up your own business providing services of personal grocery shopper.

 Keeping this in mind, I thought of putting up this article.
 After some research, I have come with the list of best companies to work as a personal grocery shopper.

 Most of these companies rely almost entirely on smartphone apps that act as an interface to connect their customers with their delivery shopper.
 That makes it very easy to complete your delivery assignments.

 Later in the post, I will also peek into the details of how to start your own grocery delivery business.